 Linking executive pay to performance

 Each year, the Compensation Committee determines executive compensation based on its evaluation of the company’s performance and the performance of individual executive leaders and the business or organizational units under their supervision.
 Devon’s senior leaders are accountable for generating operating returns by managing our premier asset portfolio, delivering superior execution and exercising discipline in our capital allocation.
 The leadership team updates the board regularly on our economic and operational risks and opportunities and on our ESG performance.
-In 2020, Devon leaders have regularly kept the board informed of our actions to address the volatility in commodity and stock prices and our response to the COVID-19 pandemic.
+Devon leaders have regularly kept the board informed of our actions to address the volatility in commodity and stock prices and our response to the COVID-19 pandemic.

 Our compensation program seeks to ensure a strong tie between company performance and executive pay and is highly aligned with stock price performance.
 Our compensation philosophy recognizes near-term operational and financial success and encourages decision-making that supports long-term value creation.
 The objectives of our executive compensation program are to motivate and reward executives for increasing shareholder value; to incentivize achieving near- and long-term objectives without excessive risk-taking; and to attract and retain committed executives capable of leading a large and diversified oil and gas business.